kingabzpro/kingabzpro/README.md

 ## Hey 🖐, I'm Abid!

 - 🎖  I am a certified data scientist professional, who loves building machine learning models.
-- ✍ I write blogs on data science and machine learning topics.
+- ✍ I write blogs on data science and machine learning.
-- 💻 I'm looking for an **experience** in the field of **technical copywriting**.
+- 💻 I'm looking for an **experience** in the field of **technical content creation**.
 - 🤝🏻 I'm open for collaborations in **MLOps** and **Applied Machine Learning** domains.
 - 🎯 Goal (2022): Build an NLP startup (exfinite) for early detection of mental illness.